manhowong/manhowong.github.io/bio.md

         <h6 class="caption">Celebrating Rosh Hashanah 2020 in multiple languages with housemates at Brown.</h6>
     </a>
 </div>

-In the fall of 2019, our lab got a chance to move to Brown University in Rhode Island.
-Although moving would delay my postdoctoral research, I still decided to move to Brown with my lab and took it as an opportunity for broader exposure to different cognitive science and linguistics fields before I am ready to find my own research niche.
-Brown is the birthplace of the [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus), which played a pivotal role in the development of corpus linguistics and computational linguistics.
-Continuing my (self-directed) learning of linguistics at Brown, I started to appreciate the importance of computational methods in linguistics.
+In the fall of 2019, our lab had a chance to relocate to Brown University in Rhode Island.
+Despite the delay it would cause in my postdoctoral research, I saw it as a valuable opportunity to immerse myself in diverse cognitive science and linguistics fields, expanding my knowledge before establishing my own research niche.
+Brown University holds a special place in linguistic history as the birthplace of the influential [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus), which greatly contributed to the advancement of computational linguistics.
+As I continued my self-directed linguistic studies at Brown, I began to appreciate the importance of computational methods in the field.

 <div class="img-box-r">
     <a target="_blank" href="/img/pittsburgh.jpg">